Interoceanic Corridor of the Isthmus of Tehuantepec: Further attempts from Louisiana (1853–1861)

 During the course of the Reform War, a civil war in Mexico fought between Conservatives and Liberals, both parties claimed the presidency of the country.
 The Conservatives supported General Miguel Miramón, who assumed the presidency upon establishing himself in Mexico City on 2 February 1859, while the Liberals supported Benito Juárez, whose government settled itself at Veracruz on 4 May 1858 (departing from the Port of Manzanillo, on the Pacific coast, and reaching the Gulf of Mexico through Panama).
 Both governments attempted to obtain international recognition to claim legitimacy, as Miramón was unable to launch a successful campaign onto the Gulf of Mexico to decisively defeat the Liberals.
-When U.S. President James Buchanan sent Robert Milligan McLane to Veracruz, who arrived on April 1, to establish diplomatic relations with the best suited party, he was given instructions from Secretary of State Lewis Cass to negotiate a treaty to purchase Baja California, if possible, and the American right to use the Isthmus of Tehuantepec "in perpetuity" and Northern Mexico for military and commercial transportation for $10 million dollars.
+When U.S. President James Buchanan sent Robert Milligan McLane to Veracruz, who arrived on April 1, to establish diplomatic relations with the best suited party, he was given instructions from Secretary of State Lewis Cass to negotiate a treaty to purchase Baja California, if possible, and the American right to use the Isthmus of Tehuantepec "in perpetuity" and Northern Mexico for military and commercial transportation for $10 million.
 Both the U.S. government, as Cass explained to McLane, and the Louisiana Tehuantepec Company sympathized with Juárez's government.
 The Company's president Emile La Sére had, in fact, persuaded him to recognize Juárez's legitimacy, and Buchanan also explained he was not willing to recognize Miramón.
-After McLane established communication throughout the following days with Melchor Ocampo, the Liberal Secretary of Foreign Affairs, the U.S. recognized Juárez's government and began negotiating the planned treaty (though "President Juarez [sic], with singular determination, refused to cede a foot of territory, whatever might be the consequences," according to McLane himself), to the disdain of the Conservatives, who proceeded to denounce in the press any agreement reached between the Liberals and the U.S., accusing the Liberals of working for their own profit at the expense of their country.
-The Conservative government, likewise, referred to the treaty's negotiators as "traitors to the nation," manifesting their discontent to France and the United Kingdom, even asking for military intervention to the Emperor of the French Napoleon III, an event which would eventually contribute to the beginning of the Second Franco-Mexican War in the following decade.
+After McLane established communication throughout the following days with Melchor Ocampo, the Liberal Secretary of Foreign Affairs, the U.S. recognized Juárez's government and began negotiating the planned treaty (though "President Juarez [sic], with singular determination, refused to cede a foot of territory, whatever might be the consequences", according to McLane himself), to the disdain of the Conservatives, who proceeded to denounce in the press any agreement reached between the Liberals and the U.S., accusing the Liberals of working for their own profit at the expense of their country.
+The Conservative government, likewise, referred to the treaty's negotiators as "traitors to the nation", manifesting their discontent to France and the United Kingdom, even asking for military intervention to the Emperor of the French Napoleon III, an event which would eventually contribute to the beginning of the Second Franco-Mexican War in the following decade.